-Creative Services promotes the Cooperative Program through ads, videos, articles, and social media, partnering with MBC entities to show the value of our cooperative ministries.
-The group also promotes the Missouri Missions Offering, producing print and electronic resources that show the impact of 24 mission projects across the state.
+Creative Services (CS) promotes the Cooperative Program through ads, videos, articles, and social media, partnering with MBC entities to show the value of our cooperative ministries.
+The group also promotes the Missouri Missions Offering, producing print and electronic resources that show the impact of more than two dozen mission projects across the state.

-Creative Services continues to improve the speed and functionality of the MBC's website; add features to proprietary apps; expand the role of video in MBC ministries; and keep the convention's presence on social media one of the most active among SBC state conventions.
+CS named Tony Boes group leader, and welcomed videographer Neil Sneed and graphic designer Ryan Lake early in 2022.
+CS continues to add features to proprietary apps; expand the role of video in MBC ministries; and keep the convention's presence on social media one of the most active among SBC state conventions.